Skip to content

 Integer arithmetics

-All signed integer arithmetics uses 2’s complement.
+All signed integer arithmetic uses 2's complement.

 Integer constants